top of page

 The New York Ripper 1982

 Anyone expecting a low grade, squalid video nasty is going to be sorely disappointed.
 This is one of those films that's much better than its reputation suggests.
 What we actually have here is a highly intelligent and articulated thriller.
 The film also utilises some great location shots in and around New York, and the camera work and editing is top notch.
 'Lo squartatore di New York' is a masterpiece of horror, a perfect film that mixes the giallo and the slasher in a well written and fluent script, one which is full of suspense.
-A great music score, amazing performances, spot on direction, atomospheric cinematography and fantastic filming locations.
+A great music score, amazing performances, spot on direction, atmospheric cinematography and fantastic filming locations.
 An Italian classic from Fulci.
 The New York Ripper is a horror film of excellence, one that goes too far and makes the spectator complacent if not complicit in what they are viewing.
 Featuring haunting location photography of a Big Apple in the early 80's, much of which no longer exists, Fucli's film is perhaps the ultimate examination of urban decay and individual isolationism, exacerbated by modern metropolitan living.

 Manhatten Baby 1982